Hello. My name is Andy. I make maps.

 My company is Axis Maps.
 We are four cartographers who create interactive web maps, from data to design to code.

-I live in Cambridge, Massachusetts and also enjoy mapping all kinds of Boston stuff.
+I live in Cambridge, Massachusetts and enjoy mapping all kinds of Boston stuff.
+Before that was Madison, Wisconsin.
 Natively, home is in the Dayton, Ohio area.

-See some of my projects below, and let's talk maps together sometime, friend!
+See some projects I've worked on below, and let's talk maps together sometime, friend!

 Drop me a line at firstname.lastname@example.org.

 More experiments in canvas-based terrain mapping, finding and animating hypothetical drainage.